 Apple, on the other hand, only lets you have one Apple ID per device, syncing everything from messages to music.
 But you can still manage multiple Google accounts in Google’s own apps, as we’ve already described—just head to Gmail for iOS, tap your avatar (top right), then choose Add another account.
 Once added, it’ll become available in Google’s other apps on iOS, too.

 Some custom versions of Android go further.
-Samsung’s takes on Android 8.0 Oreo and above include a feature called Dual Messenger, which lets you run more than one instance of Facebook, Facebook Messenger, WhatsApp, Snapchat, Skype, Viber, and Telegram at a time.
+A lot of Samsung’s handheld devices have a feature called Dual Messenger, which lets you run more than one instance of Facebook, Facebook Messenger, WhatsApp, Snapchat, Skype, Viber, and Telegram at a time.
 Activate it from Settings by choosing Advanced features and Dual Messenger, then just enable the apps you want to use two accounts with.